-For an equilateral triangle configuration to maintain an invariant shape, all craft must have the same charge polarity.
-Consequently, all the craft will repel each other.
-With mutual repulsion, the shape will scale to infinite dimensions if given enough time.
-Thus, such a configuration is not a practical longterm option for designing a close formation of spacecraft that need to maintain separation distances on the order of tens of meters for a long period of time.
+For an equilateral triangle configuration to maintain an invariant shape, all craft must have the same charge polarity.[18]
+Consequently, all the craft repel each other and the formation shape grows unbounded.
+Thus, such a configuration is not a practical option for designing a close formation of spacecraft that need to maintain separation distances on the order of tens of meters for a long period of time.
 A collinear arrangement of craft, however, allows for the craft to remain in close proximity through the use of closed orbits about the formation center of mass.
 Such a configuration is depicted in Fig. 2.
 The geometry of a collinear invariant shape is defined by the separation distances r{12} and r{23} , which need not be constant.
 All that is required to satisfy Eq.
 (5) is that the ratio of the side lengths be constant for all time.
-This ratio, denoted as χ , is defined as
+This ratio, denoted as χ , is defined as several potential trajectories for the collinear invariant shape; depending on the configuration, the craft will take on one of the Keplerian orbit types.[18]
+If the separation distances are to remain fixed, circular trajectories will result.
+For the case where separation distances grow and shrink in an oscillatory manner, the craft will take on elliptic trajectories.
+The craft may also grow infinitely far apart on parabolic or hyperbolic trajectories.